8 Signs Your Pool Needs Shocking

 1. Test the water

-You should be testing the water every day with a strip anyway, but before shocking, we need to know what levels the chemicals in the pool are at.
+You should be testing the water every day with a strip anyway, but before shocking, we need to know the levels of the pool chemicals.
 Doing a full test with all the required chemicals will allow you to know exactly what to add.

 2. Adding chemicals